Rock Therapy (Stray Cats album): Critical reception

 Writing for People Weekly, critic Mary Shaughnessy contrasted Rock Therapy with the band members' solo albums predating it.
-Shaughnessy praised the album for bringing "renewed" vigor and exceeding the trio's separate efforts.
-Specifically calling out Setzer's guitar work as more inspired than his own solo album.
-Shaughnessy praised the production (done by the band without a separate producer) of this album over the previous Stray Cats albums and even against the then-current trend of "high-tech mush" in pop music.
+Shaughnessy praised the album for bringing "renewed" vigor and exceeding the trio's separate efforts and specifically highlighted Setzer's guitar work as being more inspired than his own solo album.
+She praised the production (a group effort) of this album over the previous Stray Cats albums and even against the then-current trend of "high-tech mush" in pop music.
 The Sun-Sentinel's Kevin Davis wrote in his review that Rock Therapy is a "fun" album filled with "upbeat" songs.
 On the other hand, the Ottawa Citizen's Evelyn Erskine found that compared to the band's previous work, the album "takes a more serious approach than usual to rockabilly."
 Greg Quill of the Toronto Star thought it was "probably the best Stray Cats album to date," despite being "recorded spontaneously and almost on a whim."
 In his review of the 2008 reissue of the album, The News-Press's Mark Marymont thought it was "all great fun and almost the equal of [the band's] first two best-sellers."